tema-technion/tema-technion.github.io/team/alumni.md

 # Selected Alumni

-Across three institutions I have supervised more than 30 graduate students from around 15 countries.
+Over the years I have supervised more than 30 graduate students from around 15 countries.
-Below are selected alumni currently holding key roles in academia, industry, and public agencies.
+Former students now work in academia, industry, and public agencies.

 ### Academia